cbdm/cbdm/README.md

 ### Hi there 👋

-🏫 PhD Candidate at UC Irvine;
-🚙 Currently working on fault detection and system recovery of autonomous vehicles;
+🏫 CSC Assistant Teaching Professor at NC State;
 😄 Pronouns: he/him/his;
 📫 Learn more about me at [cbdm.io](https://cbdm.io/)